Andrea Shaw: Figure career

-At the age of 18, Andrea's training adviser told her mom she didn't think she had the heart to stick with training.
+At the age of 18, Shaw's training adviser told her mom she didn't think she had the heart to stick with training.
 This encouraged her to focus on obtaining great shape.
 While training one day at Powerhouse Gym, she came across an Oxygen Magazine and saw the magazine was full of athletic fitness and sports models.
 She decided that would be her ambition.
 However, her body began responding quickly to resistance training and once she started intense weight training, soon people were asking her if she competed in muscle competitions.
 She didn't see herself as having enough size and development to compete as a bodybuilder, but liked the way the figure competitors looked in the magazines.
 In 2008, she entered two figure competitions, placing 3rd and 4th, but she didn't feel she was on the right path.
 She took 8 years off from competing.

-During this time, Andrea attended Wayne State University, where she began studies during freshmen year in the exercise science program.
+During this time, Shaw attended Wayne State University, where she studied exercise science.
 She earned a BA in exercise and sports science, along with continuing to refine her resistance training.
-In her academic pursuit, she said she neglected her physical health and gained about 20 pounds that year.
+Shaw said she neglected her physical health and gained about 20 pounds her freshman year.
 To address her physical health, she took small steps to exercise and diet.
 She also started lifting heavier and found she put on size easily.
-Instead of cutting food from her diet, she said she made substitutions, like baked chips in place of regular chips, and spinach wraps rather than regular bread.
-She began to research bodybuilding.
-She took an eight-year break after college to continue her bodybuilding studies.
-She interned at the Detroit Medical Center, worked in the physical therapy department at Beaumont and received her group training and personal training certificates.
+Instead of cutting food from her diet, Shaw said she made substitutions, like baked chips in place of regular chips, and spinach wraps rather than regular bread.
+She began to research bodybuilding and took an eight-year break after college to continue her bodybuilding studies.
+She interned at the Detroit Medical Center, worked in the physical therapy department at Beaumont, and received her group training and personal training certificates..